rowanxshi/rural-education/README.md

 # Investigating whether education results in migration from rural to urban areas

 This project is quick look at the above question, using Honduras census data.
-The report containing results is in `./out/summary.html`.
+A PDF report containing results is provided at `./summary.pdf`.

 ## Replicating